folio-org/fqm-tools/docs/generation/config-schema.md

 To learn more about `valueGetter`s and see the different styles, view the [field schema reference](field-schema.md).

 ### `fieldOverrides`

+An array of custom overrides for properties in the source schema.
+This is useful if you are unable to modify the source schema directly (e.g. a `$ref` to a shared schema).

+These override the schema's properties (see [field-schema.md](field-schema.md)), so use the same property names and values as you would for the schema itself.

+### `fieldAdditions`

 An array of custom fields to add to the generated entity type.
 This can be useful for fields present in the database but not the API.